Toloka/docs/en/template-builder/templates/data-search.md

 ## What else can be configured {#examples}

-- To let users enter long texts, add the [field.textarea](../reference/field.textarea.md) field.
+- To let annotators enter long texts, add the [field.textarea](../reference/field.textarea.md) field.

   [![image](../_images/buttons/view-example.svg)](https://clck.ru/VQAkj)

-- To let users enter numbers, add the [field.number](../reference/field.number.md) field.
+- To let annotators enter numbers, add the [field.number](../reference/field.number.md) field.

   [![image](../_images/buttons/view-example.svg)](https://clck.ru/VQDQS)

-- To let users search for files online, add the file selection field [field.file](../reference/field.file.md).
+- To let annotators search for files online, add the file selection field [field.file](../reference/field.file.md).
 For example, use this if they need to upload a photo with a certain object in it.

     In task verification mode, the uploaded images will appear automatically.
 You can view, rotate, and switch between images.

   [![image](../_images/buttons/view-example.svg)](https://clck.ru/VQBXF)

-- If the user needs to find and submit a link to a specific page from the website, add the [condition.same-domain](../reference/condition.same-domain.md) component.
+- If the annotator needs to find and submit a link to a specific page from the website, add the [condition.same-domain](../reference/condition.same-domain.md) component.
 The component checks that the link is from the required domain.

   [![image](../_images/buttons/view-example.svg)](https://clck.ru/VQBm5)